-A representative will meet all flights arriving into Longyearbyen on the day prior to embarkation.
+Arrival Transfers: A representative will meet all flights arriving into Longyearbyen on the day of embarkation.
 If you arrive before this and would like transfers, please ask Peregrine or your agent for details and costs.

 Meals included: 9 breakfasts, 9 lunches, 9 dinners

 These days are spent exploring the coast, moving generally in a clockwise direction.
 There will be ample time for shore excursions, where we can simply sit on the beach and take it all in or enjoy energetic hiking, wildlife spotting or stunning Zodiac cruises.
 Since our itinerary is difficult to predict due to ever-changing ice conditions, we’ve provided some samples of possible excursions we may undertake from Day 2 through to Day 10.
 We may not have time to visit all these spots, but no matter where we end up, it is guaranteed that our explorations will involve many memorable moments.
 We may also visit other locations should their beauty or interest warrant it.